 Winterize Your Fishing Tackle

-Tackle needs to be put away properly or problems will arise—at the worst possible times!
+Tackle needs to be put away properly or problems will arise—at the worst possible time!
 Let’s start with rods and reels:

-Remove and dispose of old line.
+Remove and dispose of old line, especially monofilament.
 While braided line can last a couple of seasons, it’s still a good idea to remove all of it from your reels, as it invariably contains salt that can corrode the reel spool.

-Remove and replace all rusty, corroded or bent hooks.
+Remove and replace all rusty, corroded, or bent hooks.
 Check split rings for damage.
 Clip off any remaining line.
-Coat metal lures and hooks with WD40 to prevent corrosion.
+Coat metal lures and hooks with anti-corrosion spray.

 Store spools of fishing line and leader material in a dry, warm place.
 If you’re a fly fisherman, remove the fly line from your reels, clean it with soapy water, and store it in large, loose loops.
 Label them, too!

 Nets are probably among the most neglected tackle items, and they can cost you a trophy fish if the mesh has a big hole in it.
 Make sure your nets are in good shape before you put them to bed for the winter.
 Inspect or replace the mesh, and clean and coat the metal parts with oil.